-- When using the device for the first time, after changing the filter, after the boat has been grounded or stopped for a long time, you should flush the system using fresh water by operating the three-way valve on the prefilter (see Appendix A3). - ➤ Purge the system for 1 minute: watermaker must be stopped and the pressure regulator open (counterclockwise). - ➤ Once the system is filled, put the valve back in seawater position (see Appendix A3). - ➤ It is important to take into account the ampere capacity of the battery as well as the operating time.
-When using the system in 12 or 24V, you should not run it for more than 5 minutes without starting the boat engine.
+- ➤ When using the device for the first time, after changing the filter, after the boat has been grounded or stopped for a long time, you should flush the system using fresh water by operating the three-way valve on the prefilter (see Appendix A3). - > Purge the system for 1 minute: watermaker must be stopped and the pressure regulator open (counterclockwise). - > Once the system is filled, put the valve back in seawater position (see Appendix A3).

-Note: If you are not going to use the watermaker at all for a month or more, we recommend to either sterilize the membranes for storage (for a maximum duration of 6 months) or to rinse it out at least once a month.
+→ Note: If you are not going to use the watermaker at all for a month or more, we recommend to either sterilize the membranes for storage (for a maximum duration of 6 months) or to rinse it out at least once a month.